snu-mllab/preemptive-robustification/README.md

 python robustify.py --config ./configs/cifar10_l2_rand.yaml
 python reconstruct.py --config ./configs/cifar10_l2_rand.yaml
 ```
-You can specify the classifier used for generating preemptively robust images by changing `train_type` in each yaml file.

 ## Grey-box attacks on preemptively robustified images

 To conduct grey-box attacks on preemptively robustified images, run the following commands.
 You can specify the attack settings by changing the Attack (eval) section in each yaml file.
 The default attack setting is 20-step PGD.